godaddy/gasket/docs/guides/gotchas.md

 #### Using with `babel-plugin-add-module-exports`

-⚠️✋🏽**Here be dragons!** 🐲
-This has not been thoroughly tested however, to proceed with caution and report back any issues that may have been encounter.

 If you want to get around the `.default` behavior as mentioned above, you can use [babel-plugin-add-module-exports] which will _add the `module.exports` if **only** the export default declaration exists._

+⚠️This has not been thoroughly tested, however, so proceed with caution and report back any issues that may have been encounter.

 ```bash
 npm i babel-plugin-add-module-exports